How to Track Form Submissions Without Google Analytics

 Meta Pixel creates phantom submissions.
 This is a widely documented issue.
 The Facebook/Meta Pixel creates invisible <form> elements in the DOM, submits tracking data through them, then deletes them.
 GA4 sees these as real form submissions.
 One reported case: a site with 22 actual visitors showed 42 form_submit events, almost all from Meta Pixel activity.

 Failed submissions count as conversions.
-GA4 fires form_submit when the browser's submit event fires, not when the submission actually succeeds.
-If a user clicks Submit but validation fails (required fields blank, invalid email), GA4 still records a conversion.
+GA4 fires form_submit when the browser's submit event fires, not when the submission succeeds.
+If someone clicks Submit but validation fails, with a required field blank or a bad email, GA4 still logs a conversion.

 What actually happened vs. what GA4 reports